Bitumen

 Uses of Bitumen

-The vast majority of refined bitumen is used in construction: primarily as a constituent of products used in paving and roofing applications.
-According to the requirements of the end use bitumen is produced to specification.
-This is achieved either by refining process or blending.
-It is estimated that the current world use of bitumen is approximately 102 million tons per year.
+The vast majority of bitumen is used in construction: primarily as a constituent of products used in paving and roofing applications.
+It is estimated that the current world use of bitumen is approximately 122 million tons per year.
 Approximately 85% of all the bitumen produced is used as the binder in asphalt for roads.
-It is also used in other paved areas such as airport runways, car parks and footways Typically, the production of asphalt involves mixing sand, gravel and crushed rock with bitumen, which acts as the binding agent.
-Other materials, such as polymers, may be added to the bitumen to alter its properties According to the application for which the asphalt is ultimately intended.
 A further 10% of global bitumen production is used in roofing applications, where its waterproofing qualities are invaluable.
 The remaining 5% of bitumen is used mainly for sealing and insulating purposes in a variety of building materials, such as pipe coatings, carpet tile backing and paint.

 Bitumen Grades